Spinoco/fs2-http/README.md

 ## Usage

-Through this usage guide, following imports are required to be present for you to have the examples run in test:console:
+Throughout this usage guide, the following imports are required in order for you to be able to run the examples test:console:

 ```
 import fs2._